louisraymond/louis_raymond_nyt_challenge/README.md

 This app fetches the 10 latest stories from the NYT article api.
 It allows you to search for articles related to a phrase, and is responsive

-for a video demo, along with a talk through of some of the code - click here: https://youtu.be/abYYei0ja-k

-##Summary of Architectural Choices
+## Summary of Architectural Choices

 The information from the API and the current search term is handled by StoryContainer, which then passes the stories down to StoryDisplay, which in turn renders individual stories (not a separate component)- StoryDisplay keeps an internal state to know if it has been clicked or not- which determines the information it displays.